Congratulations to Our 2021 Confirmandi!

 - Communion calls to hospitals, nursing homes, and the home bound are suspended until further notice.
 However, priests will be available to celebrate the Sacraments for those in immediate danger of death.
 Communion calls to the homebound have resumed.

 - Baptisms, Marriages, and Funerals will take place as usual but with due regard for the limitation of participants and reasonable social distancing.

-- Ministry meetings and activities are permitted to resume as of Monday, June 8.
+- Ministry meetings and activities are resuming.
 Please check the bulletin, contact the ministry leader, or contact the parish office to check on specific event schedules.

 - Please continue to tithe.
 Consider transitioning to online giving via ParishGiving Thank you for your generosity!

-- Nourish for Caregivers - Daily 11:00 am and 9:00 pm "House Calls" on Tuesdays & Thursdays - conference calls providing spiritual, emotional and practical supports at this challenging time.
-Using a computer/tablet go to: https://page.co/j05Km Click HERE for details
+- Nourish for Caregivers - 11:00 am and 9:00 pm "House Calls" on Tuesdays & Thursdays - conference calls providing spiritual, emotional and practical support for caregivers at this challenging time.
+Using a computer/tablet go to: https://page.co/j05Km Click HERE for details.

 Feed the Need NOW!

 As a caring faith community, this program offers parishioners a way to donate food and other needed personal care items to feed those that are struggling with food insecurity in our community.
-Since we started this campaign in mid-April, we have received an astounding 205,000+ servings of food.
+Since we started this campaign in mid-April, we have received an astounding 26,000 servings of donated food.

 The St. Rose parish food collection program welcomes your donations of food, home cleaning/sanitizing and paper products for local food cupboards, and Care Bags for the homeless.
 Donations can be placed in the bin in the Church vestibule or the bin outside the Parish Center doors.
 Please give generously to those most in need.
 Financial and food donations may be made directly to local food pantries.
 Click HERE for information on making a monetary donation directly to local food cupboards.